Become a Blue Ocean Student Ambassador

 Use Your Creativity

-• Think of other creative ways to spread the word about Blue Ocean Competition and earn bonus Ambassador point
+• Think of other creative ways to spread the word about Blue Ocean Competition and earn bonus Ambassador points.

 Alumni Can Also Become Blue Ocean Ambassadors